Turkey-US Relations Amid Global Turmoil

 Javier Diaz de Leon is a member of the Mexican Foreign Service and holds the rank of Ambassador since April 28th, 2017.
 During his professional career he has served as: Deputy Consul General in San Diego; Deputy Consul General in New York, Head of the Office for Migration and Hispanic Affairs at the Mexicans Abroad at the Mexican Embassy in the United States and Executive Director of the Institute for Mexicans Abroad at the Mexican Ministry of Foreign Affairs.
 On May 2016, he was appointed by President Enrique Peña Nieto as Consul General of Mexico in Atlanta, Georgia, where he is serving in this positinon since June 18, 2016.

-Co-sponsored with Center for European and Transatlantic Studies
+"A Changing Europe in an Uncertain World," co-sponsored with Georgia Tech's Center for European and Transatlantic Studies

 Ambassador Varnai Shorer is a nearly 40-year veteran of the Israeli diplomatic corps.
 She is a former ambassador to both Hungary and Bosnia-Herzegovina as well as a former minister of congressional affairs at the Israeli Embassy in Washington, DC.
 Her most recent post was desk director at the Center for Policy Research.
 Ambassador Shorer has substantial experience in the U.S. and the Middle East.
 She speaks Hebrew, French, English and Hungarian and was born in Beer Sheva, Israel.

 "Current Assessment of the Mexican-American Bilateral Relationship" with Mexican Ambassador to the U.S. Gerónimo Gutiérrez Fernandez